kaminzo/c4-draw.io/README.md

 Simply copy and paste shapes.

-To edit the shape data select a shape and press Cmd + M
+To edit shape data select a shape and press Cmd + M (on Mac).

 If you like, save the file as .png (with embedded XML) for ease of viewing.